shufo/prettier-plugin-blade/README.md

 ## Editor Integration

-Below editors are confirmed working with this plugin.
+The editors below are confirmed to work with this plugin.

 ### VSCode

-You can use [Prettier extension for VSCode](https://github.com/prettier/prettier-vscode) to format blade within VSCode.
-You must install this plugin as local dependencies. see https://github.com/prettier/prettier-vscode#prettier-resolution
+You can use [Prettier extension for VSCode](https://github.com/prettier/prettier-vscode) to format blade in VSCode.
+You need to install this plugin as a local dependency. see https://github.com/prettier/prettier-vscode#prettier-resolution

-If you want to use formatter without Prettier, please consider to using [vscode-blade-formatter](https://github.com/shufo/vscode-blade-formatter)
+If you want to use a formatter without Prettier, please consider to use the [vscode-blade-formatter](https://github.com/shufo/vscode-blade-formatter) instead.

 ### Vim